annasajkh/ParticleSandbox/README.md

 powder toy and noita like sand simulation written in c++ and sfml

 # Compiling on linux
-make sure you have sfml installed, if you haven't you can install it by
+make sure you have sfml and cmake installed, if you haven't you can install it by
 ```
 sudo apt-get install libsfml-dev
 ````